This page was exported from King Weekly Sentinel

 While renovations have become big business, McCarthy pointed out the one thing you can't change in a reno is ceiling height.
 The current demand is for 10- to 12-foot ceilings, and that's not always something you can find in existing homes.

 Custom homes today epitomize people's tastes.
 They're unique to the homeowner and speak to comfort.
-They can make a heck of a statement and scream “curb appeal,” but that's the beauty of a tailor-made build.
+They can make a heck of a statement and scream "curb appeal,"?but that's the beauty of a tailor-made build.
+As many processes that are involved in custom builds, like land surveying (which is made easier with Terrane in Seattle), custom homes are definitely worth it.

 If you're in the market for an elegant custom home, visit http://hardatworkinc.com/